 Leave assets intact that Maine exempts.
 If you submit a Maine OIC first, you want to ensure that you did that planning in reverse.
 Furthermore, given that OICs take time proper planning in some cases allows clients to legally spend down and convert certain assets that previously would not have been exempt.
 This allows them to retain more assets in the process than they would have been able to otherwise.

 Failure to Understand This Information Hurts Maine Taxpayers

-Unfortunately, because Maine doesn’t publish much guidance the reality is that many people submit offers that they will never be able to accept the terms of.
+Unfortunately, Maine doesn’t publish much guidance.
+The reality is that many people submit offers that they can never accept the terms of.
 This means they make nonrefundable down payments which hurt their current finances and hinders their ability to apply when it is most advantageous for them to do so.

-In addition, if the OIC is poorly prepared and the client does not properly disclose all their assets, a common and often unintentional error, they may find that all their future OIC attempts are rejected.
+If the OIC is poorly prepared, the client does not properly disclose all their assets, they may find their future attempts rejected.
 The state tax assessor has the authority to do this on the basis that if a taxpayer fails to properly disclose their assets in an earlier offer, they cannot rely on their future submissions to be accurate either.

 What Should I Take Away from This Article?

 It is important to understand all the facts, rules, and guidance, both published and unpublished, available for Maine Offers in Compromise.
 It is especially important when considering a concurrent or subsequent offer in compromise with the IRS.
 When an option like bankruptcy is a possibility.
 All these programs interact in often strange, unexpected ways for those unfamiliar with them.